 Bless the long weekend given on the occasion of Prophet Mohammed’s (PBUH) birthday in the UAE.
 Like all good times it didn’t last long enough, but I have managed to catch up on loads of sleep and sort of touched up on my sense of adventure.

-It turns out this trek is level (4); in other words the second last hardest level in the program.
-It actually requires quite a bit of fitness and beginners are not advised to take it.
+It turns out this trek is level 4, the second last hardest level in the program.
+It actually requires a bit high level of fitness to complete, beginners are not advised to take it.
 For a long 5 seconds I glared at our guide with empty eyes.
-I looked down at the center’s building and was tempted to take the offer, then I looked up at the apparent end of the hill and I watched a mountain goat run up in high energy until it disappeared into the other side of the hill.
-You won’t be having all the fun alone today missy; I am coming right after ya, I thought to myself.
+I looked down at the center’s building and was tempted to take the offer.
+Then I looked up at the near end of the hill where a mountain goat ran up in high energy and obvious enthusiasm before it disappeared behind it.
+You won’t be having all the fun alone today Missy; I am coming right after ya, I thought to myself.
 I will at least try, I said to the guide.

-This is the beginning of the end of the trekking season that runs from October to April.
+This was the beginning of the end of the trekking season in the UAE, which runs from October to April.
 During these months the cool weather allows a pleasant hangout in the outdoors such as this activity, but as it approaches the end it gets warmer and harder to put up with the heat.
 We made few stops to rest as we retracted.
 We took refuge under the shade of the trees to avoid the burning sun that was now in the middle of the sky.
 We watched the mountain goats jump across the unstable rocks playfully and steadily.
-To them it was a second nature; to me it was something to muse at.
-They spend the whole day roaming the mountain and they return to the village right on time for feeding, the guide said.
+To them it was a second nature, to me those goats were the sole source of inspiration that kept me going.